Slavery and Human Trafficking Policy

 Our team our key to our success as a business and we maintain a number of supporting team member policies including a Modern Slavery Policy which includes reference to the risks associated with modern slavery.
 It includes where to go for further advice or help if they feel they need to raise a concern in this area including a confidential whistleblowing process and is available at all times on our company intranet.

-All of our 59 UK based centres are owned and operated by Hollywood Bowl Group which ensures that our rigorous employment processes are implemented fully.
+All of our centres are UK based, leased and operated by The Original Bowling Company (a subsidiary 100% owned by Hollywood Bowl Group) which ensures that our rigorous employment processes are implemented fully.

 Stephen Burns, Chief Executive Officer